rhimtree/rhim/README.md

 Make sure to also install the Arduino SAMD Library at the same time.

-Boards > "Add board definition" > Search for "RacCOM" > Install ArcCOM Library
+Boards > "Add board definition" > Search for "AacCOM" > Install ArcCOM Library

 Boards > "Add board definition" > Search for "SAMD" > Install Arduino SAMD Library